Naranbataar/MaSH/README.md

 write Discord Bots on pure Shell Script

 ## Features
-- Unbloated stable and minimalistic
+- Unbloated and minimalistic
 - Follows the Unix Philosophy
 - Universal, scripts of any language can
 interact using the standart input/output
 - Wraps the entire REST API
-- Efficient rate limiting [TODO]
+- Efficient rate limiting
 - Voice Support [TODO]

 ## Requirements